-Cornucopia is a revolutionary company with an uncommon approach that bucks the pet food industry practices of prioritizing profit over the health of your pets.
+Cornucopia Organic Pet Foods is a revolutionary company with an uncommon approach that bucks the pet food industry practices of prioritizing profit over the health of your pets.
 Because our products are so different, you may have a lot of questions.
 We're here to clear up any misconceptions you may have about pet food, the health of your beloved animals, and our company.
 Please click on any of the questions below to reveal the answers to our most frequently received queries.
-Should you have additional concerns not addressed by our F.A.Q. you can always call Doc at (631) 546-6587.
+Should you have additional concerns not addressed by our FAQ, you can always contact us at (631) 546-6587.

 General Pet Food Questions:

 Cats are obligate carnivores, dogs are omnivorous carnivores.
 Cats in the wild eat meat, not vegetables and grains.
 Dogs in the wild subsist on a majority meat diet, but can supplement their intake with vegetables and grains when necessary.
-At Cornucopia Pet Foods, we have designed our foods to mimic the eating habits of the wild.
+At Cornucopia Organic Pet Foods, we have designed our cat foods and dog foods to mimic the eating habits of the wild.

 Minerals are inorganic compounds from the earth that are absorbed by plants.
 Animals (and humans) get minerals from the plants they eat, or by eating other animals that eat plants.
 Minerals are essential nutrients that the body needs to function and grow.
 Alone, minerals can be difficult for some dogs and cats to digest, and therefore pass through the digestive tract to be eliminated in the stool.